radheshamnagare/Docker-Installation/README.md

  sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

 Images, containers, volumes, or customized configuration files on your host are not automatically removed.
-To delete all images, containers, and volumes:
+To delete all images, containers, and volumes
 ```bash
   sudo rm -rf /var/lib/docker
 ```